35. Install RED SCARF Suite Panel

 nano /etc/fail2ban/jail.local

-Add the following block right before the [phpmyadmin] block:
+Add the following block right above the [phpmyadmin] block:

 [redscarfpanel]